 Marilyn Monroe is a Hollywood legend, just as famous for her work on screen as she was for being a fashion icon and the subject of celebrity gossip off of it.
-Marilyn is back on the big screen (or at least streaming) with the 2022 movie Blonde, featuring Ana de Armas as Monroe.
+Marilyn is back with the 2022 movie Blonde, featuring Ana de Armas as Monroe.

 Ana de Armas as Marilyn Monroe

 It’s certainly no easy job stepping into the shoes of a legend, but Ana de Armas is taking it on as she stars as Marilyn Monroe in Blonde.

 Ana de Armas has quickly become an A-list actress.
 Her first major Hollywood roles came in 2016 when she starred in Hands of Stone and War Dogs, then she was part of two blockbuster movies in Blade Runner 2049 and Knives Out, which helped make her a household name.
 More recently she starred in Daniel Craig’s final James Bond movie, No Time to Die and then earlier in 2022 had Deep Water alongside Ben Affleck.

 It’s a busy 2022 for de Armas.
 In addition to Deep Water and now Blonde in the fall, she also stars in Netflix’s The Gray Man with Ryan Gosling and Chris Evans.

 Speaking on Blonde to Queue, de Armas was drawn to the role because of writer/director Andrew Dominik’s vision for depicting Marilyn Monroe: